 - A. Purpose.
 Cottage housing is an alternative, single-family housing type that allows the grouping of smaller, detached housing units and shared open space that can contribute to the affordable housing options, provide neighborhood variety, and still provide the benefits of single-family homes.
 The standards of this section are designed to allow the clustering of dwelling units, provisions for pedestrian access, reduced building costs, and added community amenities that include a functional open space.
 Cottage housing may provide higher residential density than the underlying zone through smaller, clustered housing units and parking areas, provided the standards of this section are met. - B. Zoning.
 Cottage housing is permitted or conditionally permitted in the zoning districts as specified in the table of uses of this title.
 A site plan review is required where the use is permitted outright. - C. Procedures.
 Proposed cottage housing developments are subject to either the special use permit or site plan review application process, as established in the table of uses of this title.
+Notice is required pursuant to section 11-13-5 E for cottage housing proposals in the Medical zone.
 Depending on the planned ownership, additional applications may be required.
 Each cottage housing project application shall include a master plan, detailing how the development will meet the standards of this section and timetables for completion of improvements and amenities.
 Conditions of approval shall be set by the city to ensure completion of improvements identified in the master plan.